smirarab/ASTRAL/developer-guide.md

 Actual computations are delegated to other classes.
 This just "manages" stuff.
 Has access to input options, to data collections, and to weight calculators.
 Sets everything up and starts computations.
 * [AbstractComputeMinCostTask](main/phylonet/coalescent/AbstractComputeMinCostTask.java): This is where the **dynamic programming** algorithm is actually implemented.
 Uses Vertex and IClusterCollection, in addition to the WeightCalculator to perform one run of the dynamic programming.
-* [AbstractWeightCalculator](main/phylonet/coalescent/AbstractWeightCalculator.java): This is where the weights in the dynamic programming are computed.
+* [AbstractWeightCalculator](main/phylonet/coalescent/AbstractWeightCalculator.java): Subclasses of this are where the weights in the dynamic programming are computed.
+The abstract class does little useful work.
+Important methods are abstract.

 ### Relevant to input/output

 Classes relevant to the command-line GUI, including handling of input and output, are:

-* [CommandLine](main/phylonet/coalescent/CommandLine.java): Reads command line input using the JSAP library and starts the execution
-* [Options](main/phylonet/coalescent/Options.java): Saves user input options
 * [GlobalMaps](main/phylonet/coalescent/GlobalMaps.java): Static class, keeping instances of singleton classes that should be accessed only through here:
 	* taxon identifier
 	* random number generator
 	* taxon name map
+* [CommandLine](main/phylonet/coalescent/CommandLine.java): Reads command line input using the JSAP library and starts the correct inference, based on the options provided by the user
+	* Handles bootstrapping options here (to be refactored out)
+	* Handles creation of some singletons, such as taxon identifier, name maps, etc.
+* [Options](main/phylonet/coalescent/Options.java): Saves user input options.
+Inference class has an instance, which is created by the CommandLine.
 * [TaxonIdentifier](main/phylonet/coalescent/TaxonIdentifier.java):
  Maps taxon names to taxon IDs.
 * [TaxonNameMap](main/phylonet/coalescent/TaxonNameMap.java):
 Maps the names in the gene trees to the names in the species tree
 * [SpeciesMapper](main/phylonet/coalescent/SpeciesMapper.java): Maps IDs between gene trees and the species tree
-* [Solution](main/phylonet/coalescent/Solution.java): Used for keeping the output
+* [Solution](main/phylonet/coalescent/Solution.java): Used for building and keeping the output (not important; to be removed maybe)
 * [phylonet.tree.io.NewickWriter](main/phylonet/tree/io/NewickWriter.java): simple modifications to phylonet's newick writer